 *crux refers the the hardest technical/exposed section of the day

-This has just become our first key place, we need to make a judgement call on the conditions and people to whether we commit or turn back.
+This has just become our second key place, we need to make a judgement call on the conditions and people to whether we commit or turn back.
 If we look at the map closely we can see that just past Am Bodach there is a black line (cliffs/buttress) and two contour lines missing between the index contour lines (darker brown) representing a drop in height that is too steep to show the relief on the map.
 In this case two lines are missing between the summit of 943 to the first index (thicker/darker) contour line and 2 lines the next index contour between 900 mtrs and 850 mtrs.
 And if we look at the FATMAP using the gradient feature this confirms that the same area is the steepest section just after Am Bodach.